Cone Beam / CBCT : the Gold Standard in dental surgery

 The session is similar to that of a standard dental x-ray.
 The patient must stay motionless throughout the acquisition time, which lasts around 10 to 20 seconds.
 A computerized reconstruction is then carried out using dedicated software.
 Around 20 to 30 minutes is required for each examination, which is considerably more than the time taken by a scanner.

-What is the radiation dose of a Cone Beam exam?
+What is the radiation dose of a CBCT exam?

 Cone Beam technology uses very different technical solutions, with radiation doses in ratios of 1:5.

 It is defined by dosimetric studies as being the least irradiating of all sectional techniques.
 Cone Beam exposure doses are 1.5 to 12 times weaker than those used by conventional medical scanners.
 However, they are still 4 to 42 times stronger than panoramic imaging.

 As a guide:

 |Absorbed radiation dose in Gray||1 to 8 mGy||3 to 7 mGy||3 to 25 mGy|